Over the last few months I have used this space in the newsletter to create a picture of what it takes to foster innovation.

 Executive Director

-Join us for a Trolley Tour of the District on Friday, April 18th from 1:30pm-4:30pm.
-This popular event is offered 2-3 times a year.
-It begins at the Maritime and Defense Technology Hub.
-You will board a trolley with other Innovation District partners and community members.
-As we travel throughout the District, you will learn about the history and future plans for the area.
-We will make several stops for an insider view of the research and collaborations underway.
-The tour will conclude back at Hub with a networking happy hour.
+We will host another Trolley Tour and Happy Hour on Friday, June 13th.
+You will board a trolley with other Innovation District partners and learn about the history and future plans for the area.
+This tour will feature stops at Albert Whitted Airport, Florida Institute of Oceanography, and The Dalí Museum.
+The tour will conclude back at the Hub with a networking happy hour.